 Be clever: Get informed, get educated and stay the course

 Above all, do not panic and do not try to sell or buy all your assets at once.
 Finding good entry points is more a matter of patience and luck than skill.
 Invest small amounts according to your plan and review it once a year.
-I recommend that you do a complete statement at the beginning of the year after the previous year’s closing and in preparation for the tax forms.
-You should then invest regularly by following the amounts and ETFs determined, even if they are small amounts, and they will accumulate over time.
+We recommend that you do a complete statement at the beginning of the year after the previous year’s closing and in preparation for the tax forms.
+You should then invest regularly by following the amounts and ETFs determined, even if they are small amounts, and they should accumulate over time.